866-499-2588

 In addition, some facilities may offer specialized treatment programs, such as inpatient or outpatient programs, for individuals with psychosis.
 Savantcare treats psychosis through proper medication, cognitive behavioral therapy, and if required, rapid tranquilization, which are available in all of our mental health clinics.

-Yes, family support options are available for families of individuals with psychosis in our mental
+Are any family support services available for the families of psychosis patients?

 Psychosis is treatable.
 Get help from these best psychiatrists